cleisoncavalcanti/AZ-103-Azure-Administrator/Instructions/Implement and Manage Azure Web Apps (az-101-02).md

    > **Note**: This command sets the current location to the newly created clone of the local repository containing the sample web app code

-1. In the Cloud Shell pane, run the following command, replacing the `<git_clone_url>` placeholder with the value of the **Git Clone Url** you identified in the previous task:
+1. In the Cloud Shell pane, run the following command, replacing the &lt;git_clone_url&gt; placeholder with the value of the **Git Clone Url** you identified in the previous task:

    ```
    git remote add azure <git_clone_url>